agustinchiarotto/PodvisoryBackenChallenge/README.md

 **Assumptions and Design Decisions**
 There is a providerConfig.js file that has the information to make the map from a concrete provider csv to our own databse columns.
 The best practice is to have those configs in a database, and in consequence, we could add, edit or delete them in real-time, but it will require an extended time and I believe that is not the point of this challenge.
+On the other hand, because of time restrictions, I am mapping the whole csv file to memory.
+A better practice could be to stream the file in parts.

 ---

 **Documentation**
-The file api.html has the entire documentation for this API.
+The endpoin /api-docs has the entire documentation for this API (default: http://localhost:3000/api-docs).
 There you could find a description of each endpoint, with his parameters, responses, and examples.

 ---